trivalsion/unix/configuration/gpu-drivers.md

 	* **When using official NVIDIA drivers**, on GNOME on the login screen before logging in(entering the password) go to bottom right corner -> configuration button -> Select "GNOME on Xorg option".
 This is needed because official NVIDIA drivers currently work very badly with wayland which would otherwise be used by default.

-## Issues caused by the lack of GPU drivers on linux
+## Issues caused by the lack of proprietary NVIDIA GPU Drivers and require their installation to be fixed
+* Monitor displays the OS in lowest possible resolution with there being no way to increase it
+* Several monitors are plugged in, but only one turns on and displays an image
 * Laggy/sturdy cursor movement
 * Laggy animations in different or all parts of the system
 * Weird screen effects, stuttering and tearing during actions such as reboot, logout, shudown...